jfilby/nexus/docs/install.md

 Advanced: [More ways to install Nexus](install_options.md)

-Next you need to setup Nexus.

 ## Setup

+Next you need to setup Nexus:
 - [Linux or MacOS](setup_for_linux_and_macos.md)
 - [Windows](setup_for_windows.md)